Home » Holidays Seasonal » Christmas Carousel Horse | Bouncy Horse

 Note The Detailed Areas

 Before shopping for embellishments, I took close-up photos of the detailed areas of the spring hobby horse body.
-This made it easier to find items at the store to decorate my Christmas Carousel Horse.
+This made finding items at the store to decorate my Christmas Carousel Horse easier.

 You may decide to paint the details on your project, but I’m not good at painting tiny details.